Don't Let Go (Love)

 "Don't Let Go (Love)" is a song by American R&B group En Vogue.
-It was written by Ivan Matias, Andrea Martin, and Marqueze Etheridge, and produced by Organized Noize for the Set It Off soundtrack (1996), also appearing on the group's third album, EV3 (1997).
-The song was the group’s last single and music video to feature member Dawn Robinson and was En Vogue's biggest international single, making it to the top 10 in several countries.
-According to Billboard, the single ranked as the 83rd most successful single of the 1990s.
+It was produced by Organized Noize for the Set It Off soundtrack (1996), also appearing on the group's third album, EV3 (1997).
+It was released to radio on September 23, 1996, and issued as a single on October 22.
+The song was the group's last single and music video (directed by Matthew Rolston) to feature member Dawn Robinson and was En Vogue's biggest international single, making it to the top 10 in several countries.
+According to Billboard, the single was the 83rd-most-successful single of the 1990s in the United States.

 Background

-"Don't Let Go (Love)" was written by Andrea Martin, Ivan Matias, Marqueze Ethridge, and Organized Noize members Sleepy Brown, Rico Wade, and Ray Murray, while production was by Organized Noize.
+"Don't Let Go (Love)" was written by Andrea Martin, Ivan Matias, and Marqueze Ethridge along with Organized Noize members Sleepy Brown, Rico Wade, and Ray Murray, while production was by Organized Noize.
+According to Ivan, the song was originally written for American rock band Aerosmith.
+Martin and him were rather surprised when Elektra Records president Sylvia Rhone hired them to record it with the quartet after she had heard their demo.
+In 2012, he disclosed: "Sylvia heard something we couldn't.
+Andrea ordered me to get into that studio and cut those vocals anyway — while she went to get her nails done.
+It was then that we employed the 'you like it, we love it' outlook."

 Vocal production was supervised by Matias.
 Dawn Robinson sings the entire lead while Maxine Jones performs the bridge.
 Cindy Herron performs a verse to the bridge.
 Terry Ellis sings outro lyrics in the music video version and "Fulton Yard Mix".
 Martin Terry and Tommy Martin played the guitars on the song, while drums were played by Lil' John.
 Marvin "Chanz" Parkman played the grand piano.
 The song compelled Elektra mogul Sylvia Rhone to place En Vogue back in the studio to record their EV3 project for release in 1997.
 While the other group members plus the record producers and label executives were focused on the new En Vogue album, Dawn Robinson wanted to pursue a solo career.
 Forced to choose between the group or her solo project, Robinson decided to leave En Vogue for a recording deal with Dr. Dre's Aftermath Records.
 The turn of events following the success of the song was the beginning of a long and tumultuous era for En Vogue as member changes became quite frequent.